kristoff-it/bork/README.md

 - Supports clearing chat and deletes messages from banned users.
 - Click on a message to highlight it and let your viewers know who you're relpying to.

-## What?
-Bork is a Twitch chat client meant to be shown on stream while livecoding.

 ## Why?
 Many livecoders show their chat feed on stream.
 It makes sense for the livecoding genre, since the content is text-heavy and you want viewers to be aware of all social interactions taking place, even when they put the video in full screen mode.